acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Regionals.md

 ## Apply to host
 If you are interested in hosting a mirror of ACF Regionals, please contact ACF’s Mirror Coordinator, Alex Damisch, at [hosting@acf-quizbowl.com](mailto:hosting@acf-quizbowl.com), CC'ing [regionals@acf-quizbowl.com](mailto:regionals@acf-quizbowl.com).
 Hosts will be expected to abide by [ACF’s Hosting Guidelines](/hosting-guidelines), which have been extensively revised for 2019–2020.
-Applications to host ACF Regionals will close on October 13, 2019; sites will be announced by October 24, 2019.
+Applications to host ACF Regionals will close on November 3, 2019.

 ACF intends to mirror ACF Regionals in [the following regions](https://acf-quizbowl.com/hosting-guidelines/#regions-according-to-acf):
 - Northeast